 So, people often peel the skin before consuming it.
 The enchanting sweetness of the grape will make you want to eat more and more.
 In addition, the appearance of slight tartness will highlight its flavor.

-There are numerous delicious grape varieties in Japan, but the deep purple Kyoho grape is the most loved type of Japanese.
 You can eat fresh or dried grapes.
 Grapes are the main ingredient in making wine in Japan.
-This fruit is grown widely in the Yamanashi Prefecture.

 Season: Its season lasts from July to December in Japan.